denoland/fresh/docs/concepts/directory-layout.md

 ### Using a `src` directory

-If you'd like your code to live in a `src` or any other directory you'll need to move your `import_map.json`, `dev.ts`, `main.ts`, `routes/`, `islands/`, and `static/` files/directories into the prefered directory.
-Your directory/file structure should end up looking like something below:
+If you'd like your code to live in a `src`, or any other directory of your choosing, you'll need to move your `import_map.json`, `dev.ts`, `main.ts`, `routes/`, `islands/`, and `static/` files/directories into that directory.
+Your project directory layout should end up looking like something below:

 ```
 .